PedroRorato/todolist-api-node-sequelize/README.md

 Simple Todo List API with Node and Sequelize.

 ## Installation Steps
-To use this application you must have MySQL and NPM or Yarn installed in your machine.
+To use this application you must have MySQL and Yarn installed in your machine.

 ### 1. Install Dependencies
-In your terminal, go to the project root directory and execute *npm install* or *yarn*, to download all dependencies.
+To download all dependencies, go to the project root directory and execute in your terminal:

+    yarn

 ### 2. Create Database

     CREATE DATABASE todo_node_sequelize;

+### 3. Create Tables
+To create the tables, go to the project root directory and execute in your terminal:

+    yarn sequelize db:migrate

 ### 3. Environment configuration